Smartling/SmartlingHelp/_articles/learning/best-practices/best-practice-how-many-linguistic-packages-should-you-have.md

 ---

 For the best and easiest way to manage everything that goes into a translation project, Smartling’s Enterprise Translation Platform lets you “package” your linguistic assets together: glossaries, style guides, translation memories, and leverages.
-Once everything is packaged, you can assign all those settings to one or more projects with a few clicks
+Once everything is packaged, you can assign all those settings to one or more projects with a few clicks.

 ![](/uploads/versions/linguistic-assets-1-copy---x----595-421x---.png)

 Now the remaining question is: how many Linguistic Packages should you have?
 We don’t have any exact numbers for you.
 Instead we’ve listed a few considerations that’ll guide you to your magic number.

-#### Less is better
+## Less is better

 The idea behind linguistic packages is a centralized and simplified way of managing linguistic assets.
 As tempting as it is to have one package per project, it would be come down to managing assets at the project level all over again.
 Instead consider merging your packages so that you have less to deal with.